 The basic idea of this technology is to delay the output of each microphone by an appropriate amount of time.
-The phase relationship between the microphones is carefully controlled to ensure that the signal form desired direction have the same phase so that they can be reinforced.
+The phase relationship between the microphones is carefully controlled to ensure that the signals from the desired direction have the same phase so that they can be reinforced.

-Though the delay-sum microphone array can obtain a very sharp directionality.
-However, the biggest problem with this beamformer is that its beam pattern changes significantly with frequency.
+Although the delay-sum microphone array can achieve very sharp directionality, the biggest problem with this beamformer is that its beam pattern changes significantly with frequency.

-Differential microphone array
+8.3.3 Differential microphone array